jkeefe/cat-tracker/PROCESS_NOTES.md

 Have been thinking about the best way to synchronize the Pis, and decided that maybe I expose port 80 to them (using Resin's "public url" option) and just serve up JSON with the latest reading (with the Kalman filter).

+First, expose the value in the index.js

+- actually go back and use the Resin [example](https://github.com/resin-io-projects/simple-server-node) script! :-)

+Then set up the pinger.

 - Do this with a lambda function
 - Drive with a cron job
 - Three promises that run with each run
+- Ignore this folder with .dockerignore

+Then, store all three values somewhere.

 - Store the data to S3? in an appended CSV?
 (Or DynamoDB?)
 Or Airtable? or Spark
 - Heck, might just post it to a google spreadsheet?
+- No, MongoDB for now to be safe.